 On the return drive to San Pedro, there's a stop at Machuca, a small, humble village on the Altiplano whose residents have bred llamas and harvested Yareta (moss-like evergreen plants that can survive for thousands of years) for generations.
 It's a small but welcoming town, comprised of only about 20 homes and a simple chapel.
 That said, some locals sell crafts, and it's possible to snap photos of the llamas in the area as well as the flamingos that reside in nearby marshlands.

-Tours that Include Atacama Desert: Tatio Geysers & Machuca Village
+Itineraries with Atacama Desert: Tatio Geysers & Machuca Village

 Explore two regions of Chile where few travelers venture on this 9-day itinerary.
 After checking out Santiago, you'll fly to the northern coast for day trips to offshore islands and Elqui Valley wine country.
 From here, head to the Atacama desert—an oasis in the driest part in the world known for its geysers, salt flats, and starry skies.
 If that's not enough, you'll also meet local indigenous communities on a guided cultural excursion.